19hours/sg-statutes/Acts/Public Transport Council Act.md

 Constitution of Council

-1\.
-The Council shall consist of such members as may be appointed by the Minister.
+1.—(1) The Council shall consist of such members as may be appointed by the Minister.

+(2) The Minister may appoint the Chief Executive to be a member of the Council.

+[Act 31 of 2015 wef 08/01/2016]

 Appointment of Chairman and Deputy Chairman